-race meeting organiser means the person nominated as such on a sanction application.
+race meeting organiser means the person nominated as such on a sanction application for a race meeting.
+The race meeting organiser cannot be a judge or an AFA representative for the race meeting.

 race meeting points means points awarded to teams for winning or tieing races in round robin format.
 See rule 5.14 and Appendix 2.